salesforce/sa11y/packages/jest/README.md

 import { setup } from '@sa11y/jest'; // ES6
 // Register the sa11y matcher
 setup();

+// Register with custom options for automatic checks and DOM saving setup({
+    autoCheckOpts: { runAfterEach: true, cleanupAfterEach: true },
+    renderedDOMSaveOpts: {
+        /* your RenderedDOMSaveOpts here */
+    },
+});
 ```

 -   Add or Modify the Jest config at project root to invoke the Jest setup file as setup above.